carlosissac/mod08hwprofessionalmaterials/README.md

 ## 2.Portfolio Site

 * Portfolio uses Formspree.io (https://formspree.io/) in order to integrate a contact email form.
 We are currently using the free version.
-Free version doesnt allow for custom redirect after email is sent.
+Free version doesnt allow for custom redirect after email is sent, hence it redirects to https://carlosissac.github.io/ which displays a 404.
+If we had the payed version we would redirect to https://carlosissac.github.io/mod08professionalmaterials/

 * Weather App is still being worked on, we will finish that project soon.